Sunny With a High Near 79

 Today

 Sunny, with a high near 79.
-Breezy, with a light and variable wind becoming south southwest 17 to 22 mph in the morning.
-Winds could gust as high as 31 mph.
+West southwest wind 6 to 13 mph becoming northwest in the afternoon.

 Tonight

 Mostly clear, with a low around 50.
+West northwest wind 5 to 13 mph becoming east northeast after midnight.

-Breezy, with a southwest wind 10 to 15 mph becoming light and variable.
-Winds could gust as high as 21 mph.
+Sunny, with a high near 82.
+Breezy, with a south southwest wind 5 to 10 mph becoming west northwest 13 to 18 mph in the afternoon.
+Winds could gust as high as 24 mph.

+Mostly clear, with a low around 54.
+Breezy, with a west northwest wind 12 to 17 mph becoming west southwest 5 to 10 mph after midnight.
+Winds could gust as high as 23 mph.

-Sunny, with a high near 74.
-Breezy, with an east wind 6 to 11 mph becoming west 13 to 18 mph in the morning.
-Winds could gust as high as 25 mph.
+Sunny, with a high near 86.
+Breezy, with a south southwest wind 5 to 10 mph becoming west 15 to 20 mph in the afternoon.
+Winds could gust as high as 29 mph.

+Mostly cloudy, with a low around 55.
+Breezy, with a west wind 13 to 18 mph becoming south southeast 7 to 12 mph after midnight.
+Winds could gust as high as 28 mph.

 Tuesday Night